SHSR2001/personal-user-manual/README.md

 **Research Assistant**\
 _Ethereum Foundation_

-I have a keen interest in Blockchain Technology, specifically in Blockchain Consensus, Incentive Design, Cryptoeconomics and Game Theory!
-I also am really keen on learning more about Cryptography and Distributed Systems.
+I have a keen interest in Blockchain Consensus, Incentive Design, Cryptoeconomics and Game Theory!
+I also am also interested in learning more about Cryptography and Distributed Systems.
 My long-term goal is to design a Blockchain protocol that can sufficiently address current problems in security, privacy and scalability.

 Previously, I worked at Tribe Academy - a dedicated educational institute curated for aspiring developers looking to propel their career in deep-tech (With a focus in Blockchain), as a curriculumn associate.
 I also had the immense pleasure of deliviring a Blockchain course in the international [FOSSASIA OPENTECH SUMMIT](https://www.youtube.com/watch?v=gZHHr82qeiM&list=PLzZVLecTsGpLJimYhW1vsxb8IsnLDuYVO&index=38).